smaht-dac/smaht-portal/docs/source/getting_started.rst

    * However you can specify your own filename and file location as parameters to the software (see below).
    * The key information is stored in JSON format and is used to establish a secure connection.
    * the JSON must be formatted as shown below - replace key and secret with your new “Access Key ID” and “Secret Access Key”.
-   * You can use the same key and secret to use the SMaHT REST API.

 **Sample content for ~/.smaht-keys.json**